1211711/cogsi2526-1211711-1210631/CA2/Part2/README.md

         1. Open the file [gradle/wrapper/gradle-wrapper.properties](./gradle_basic_demo-main/gradle/wrapper/gradle-wrapper.properties)
         2. Change the distributionUrl to:
            `https\://services.gradle.org/distributions/gradle-8.7-bin.zip`
-        3. Save the file
-        4. This was done because the latest version of gradle (9,1) at the time of writing this document has some compatibility issues with some dependencies used in the project
+        3. This was done because the latest version of gradle (9,1) at the time of writing this document has some compatibility issues with some dependencies used in the project

 4. Migrate project to gradle
     1. Replace the src folder created by gradle with _links_ from the _tut-rest_ project